 Most startups will find that some form of the assembly line will work best for them.
 It’s great for reducing the complexity of your sales cycle, increasing sales efficiency, and scaling your team.
 Your sales cycle is probably relatively complex—and will grow more complex along with your business.
 The higher your annual customer value (ACV), the more important it is to have specialized sales team members dedicated to each part of the customer journey.

-The power of the assembly line sales model lies in creating a reliable and repeatable process for nurturing leads.
+The power of the assembly line sales team structure lies in creating a reliable and repeatable process for nurturing leads.
 In doing so, it takes your funnel and transforms it into a revenue powerhouse as you build your business to scale.

 A pod works along similar lines to the assembly line model of sales, but instead creates focused tight-knit groups, or “pods” that are composed of team members that play different roles.
 A podular organization is customer-centric.